-The schematic drawing of the distributed balanced photodetectors is shown in Figure 1.
-It consists of two input optical waveguides, two arrays of high-speed metal-semiconductor-metal (MSM) photodiodes distributed along the optical waveguides, and a 50 Ω coplanar waveguide (CPW) output transmission line.
+The schematic drawing of the distributed balanced photodetector is shown in Figure 1.
+It consists of two input optical waveguides, two arrays of high-speed metal-semiconductormetal (MSM) photodiodes distributed along the optical waveguides, and a 50- Ω coplanar waveguide (CPW) output transmission line.
 The diodes are 23 μm long and 5 μm wide.
 The separation between photodiodes is 150 μm.
-The MSM fingers with 1μm width and 1μm spacing are patterned by optical lithography.
+The MSM fingers with 1-μm width and 1-μm spacing are patterned by optical lithography.
 The overlap of the MSM fingers is 10.5 μm.
 The central conductor of the CPW has a width of 55 μm and the separation between the central conductor and the ground conductors is 85 μm.
 Without the photodiodes, the velocity of the CPW is about 31.8% faster than the light velocity in the optical waveguide.
 The photodiode arrays provide periodic capacitance loading to slow down the microwave velocity.
 By adjusting the length and separation of photodiodes, velocity matching between the CPW and the optical waveguides is achieved.
-The impedance of CPW is also matched to 50 Ω .
+The impedance of the CPW is also matched to 50 Ω .
 The detector operates in balanced mode when a voltage bias is applied between the two ground electrodes of the CPW.
-The common-mode photocurrent flows directly to the bottom ground electrode while the difference photocurrent (signal) flows to the center conductor.
-The signal is then collected by the CPW.
+The common-mode photocurrent flows directly to the bottom ground electrode while the